mobxjs/mobx-react/README.md

 # 0.1.5

-reactiveComponent is now defined in terms of side effects.
+observer is now defined in terms of side effects.

 # 0.1.4